 What Happens Afterward?

-The images from your ultrasound are reviewed by a radiologist, and the findings are then discussed with you.
+The images from your ultrasound are reviewed by a medical provider, and the findings are then discussed with you.

 Are Ultrasounds Safe?